take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 A better way to trigger this job is to listen to Git Commits done when Git pushes the Git Command.
 This Requires the Git Plugin version 1.1.14 and an alteration to your local git.
 [Use this guide](http://kohsuke.org/2011/12/01/polling-must-die-triggering-jenkins-builds-from-a-git-hook/) to set it up.
 Use at your own risk!

+Try your new trigger by pushing code to the remote repository and see if the "Code Checkout" job starts.

 ### Upstream Trigger on our pipeline (built later) to watch when "Checkout Code" has finished

 We will configure this during the construction of our Pipeline.